 This tool (which all quality providers have) automatically searches the existing vanity number repository and tells you whether or not your desired number is available.
 Even if your ideal toll-free or local vanity phone number has already been claimed, most providers will offer a list of similar alternative numbers that are still available

-Once you’ve decided on an available vanity number, all you have to do is enter your credit card information on the provider’s website and wait for the payment to clear.
+Once you’ve decided on an available vanity number, all you have to do is enter your billing information on the provider’s website and wait for the payment to clear.

 After that, the vanity phone number is yours.